Tom-P7/spimcube/README.md

 si.ax_spectrum.set_facecolor('blue')
 ```

-> Check the docstring of each object and functions to see the numerous options available.
+> Check the docstring of each object and methods to see the numerous options available.

 ### Todos